nikitavoloboev/data/web/browsers/safari.md

 - [AdGuard](https://adguard.com/en/adblock-adguard-safari.html) - Ad content blocker that uses [Safari native content blocking API's](https://developer.apple.com/library/content/documentation/Extensions/Conceptual/ContentBlockingRules/Introduction/Introduction.html).
 - [WikiWand](http://www.wikiwand.com) - Wiki UI refinement (less noise and focus on content + night mode).
 - [Stylish](http://sobolev.us/stylish/) - Allows for local customizations of various websites.
 [Themes I use](../../web/browsers/stylish.md) with it.
-- [Nightlight](https://github.com/Gofake1/Nightlight) - In the case where there is no Stylish theme available, you can turn on a permanenet night theme mode with this extension.
+- [Nightlight](https://github.com/Gofake1/Nightlight) - In the case where there is no Stylish theme available, you can turn on a permanent night theme mode with this extension.
 It attempts to bring night theme mode to websites that don't natively support it.
 - [Octotree](https://github.com/buunguyen/octotree) - Gives a file tree view on the side of each repository that you visit that you can use to navigate over the codebase.
 - [Reddit Enhancement Suite ](https://github.com/honestbleeps/Reddit-Enhancement-Suite) - A ton of amazing additions to the [Reddit](http://www.reddit.com/) website.
 - [Hckr News](https://hckrnews.com/about.html#extensions) - An interface change to [hacker news](https://news.ycombinator.com/) focusing on content and reducing visual noise.